ivangeevo/btwr-core/## Changelog.md

 ### 0.28.2
-+ Moved shear recipes to use the conventional item tag SHEAR_TOOLS
 + Added Diamond Shears to the Conventional Item Tags SHEAR TOOLS
 + Added Shears cutting sound for crafting Cut Leather recipes
++ Moved shear recipes to use the conventional item tag SHEAR_TOOLS
++ Fixed the names of tanned and scoured cut leather items being swapped.
++ Updated the project to require BTWR: Shared Library 0.37-SNAPSHOT

 ### 0.28.1
 + Made the mod (actually) depend on BTWR- Shared Library mod